Human brain and light

 Diagram Light human brain

-And because we already know about Light, the eye cells and the brains master clock, our Hormones are next!
+And because I already explained about light, our eye cells and the brains clock.
+The Hormones are next!

 Lets see:

-Hormones travel through your blood and tell your body how to feel.
-They regulate your energy, your mood and how your body changes.
+Hormones travel through your blood, they regulate your energy, your mood and how your body changes.

-“So light comes through my eyes, hits my brain control center and regulates my hormones?”, you ask.
+“So light comes through my eyes, hits my brain and regulates my hormones?”.

 Melatonin (your sleep hormone) AND